qwertie/learn-react/docs/tutorial-4.md

 - Be careful not to leave any "holes" with undefined values in your arrays.
 - Be careful not to use out-of-bounds array indexes.
 - Not override a base-class method with covariant parameters.
+- Avoid treating a class `K` as though it were an interface, unless you are sure that no code will ever check the type with `instanceof`.
+- Avoid using `.call(...)`

 TypeScript actually had [more](https://github.com/Microsoft/TypeScript/issues/9765) [holes](https://github.com/Microsoft/TypeScript/issues/3410#issuecomment-111646030) in the past, which are now fixed.